Remote Debugging Java Apps with IntelliJ

 SSH Tunneling

-For remote servers, SSH tunneling provides a secure way to access the debug port:
+For remote servers, SSH tunneling can provide a secure way to access the debug port:

 ssh -L 5005:localhost:5005 user@remote-server